Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Introduction

 We also take the occasion to give a negative answer to a problem of Chernikov and Hempel \cite[Problem~5.8]{CH18} in \Cref{subsubsec:burden}, where we observe that if $\gG$ is any infinite nice graph, then its Mekler group $\Msf(\gG)$ has arbitrarily large finite burden.

 The method we developed also allows us to study pairs of Mekler groups and, in particular, to state a transfer principle for \emph{stably embedded} pairs of models.
-Stably embedded pairs $\Mcal\preccurlyeq \Mcal'$ are special pairs of models, where all types over $\Mcal$ realised in $\Mcal'$ are definable over $\Mcal$.
+A stably embedded pair $(\Mcal, \Mcal')$ consists of an elementary extension $\Mcal \preccurlyeq \Mcal'$ where all types over $\Mcal$ realised in $\Mcal'$ are definable over $\Mcal$.

-\begin{thmx} Let $\Msf\preccurlyeq \Msf'$ be an elementary pair of Mekler groups of respective graphs $\gG$ and $\gG'$. \begin{enumerate} \item $\Msf$ is stably embedded in $\Msf'$ if and only if $\gG$ is stably embedded in $\gG'$. \item $\Msf$ is uniformly stably embedded in $\Msf'$ if and only if $\gG$ is uniformly stably embedded in $\gG'$. \end{enumerate} \end{thmx} This theorem is proved in \Cref{subsec:SE}.
-To our knowledge, it is the first transfer principle for Mekler groups for a property that depends on the model itself and not just on its theory.
+\begin{thmx} Let $\Msf\preccurlyeq \Msf'$ be an elementary extension of Mekler groups of respective graphs $\gG$ and $\gG'$. \begin{enumerate} \item $\Msf$ is stably embedded in $\Msf'$ if and only if $\gG$ is stably embedded in $\gG'$. \item $\Msf$ is uniformly stably embedded in $\Msf'$ if and only if $\gG$ is uniformly stably embedded in $\gG'$. \end{enumerate} \end{thmx}

+This theorem is proved in \Cref{subsec:SE}.
+To our knowledge, this is the first transfer principle for Mekler groups for a property that depends on the model itself and not just on its theory.
 This suggests that other model-theoretic properties of Mekler groups, depending on the models, can be reduced to the study of their graphs.

-To prove \Cref{thm:TransferCollapsing} and \Cref{thm:RSEMekler}, we give a new \emph{relative quantifier elimination} result from the Mekler group $\Msf(\gG)$ down to its nice graph $\gG$ (modulo finite imaginaries), which we believe has an independent interest.
+To prove \Cref{thm:TransferCollapsing} and \Cref{thm:RSEMekler}, we give a new \emph{relative quantifier elimination} result from the Mekler group $\Msf(\gG)$ down to its nice graph $\gG$ (modulo finite imaginaries), which we believe is of independent interest.
 This occupies all of \Cref{sec:RQE}, and is then used in \Cref{sec:transfers} to prove the main theorems.

 We also give an alternative and faster proof of \Cref{thm:TransferCollapsing} in \Cref{sec:alternative}, under the additional (but mild) hypothesis of \emph{specific collapsing} (see \Cref{def:indiscernible collapsing}).
 The two proofs are very different in nature, and we consider them both to be of interest.
 Finally, in \Cref{sec:OpenQuestions}, we conclude with open questions about transfers for Mekler groups, which we think could be answered by an adaptation of our methods.